 The study, which has not yet been published but was presented at the recent National Cancer Research Institute Conference in Glasgow, examined data from nearly 400,000 women who contributed genetic data to the UK Biobank or the Breast Cancer Association Consortium (BCAC) study.

 The researchers looked at approximately 450 genetic markers that are known to be associated with sleep, which helped provide insights into participants’ chronotypes (i.e., whether they’re most active at night or in the morning), sleep requirements, and insomnia risks, among other factors.

-After running controlled data analyses, the researchers observed that women morning larks cut their breast cancer risk by anywhere from 40 to 48 percent compared to women night owls.
+After running controlled data analyses, the researchers observed that women morning larks cut their breast cancer risk by anywhere from 40% to 48% compared to women night owls.

-Additionally, women who slept for more than seven to eight hours per night demonstrated an approximate 20 percent increase in breast cancer risk per each extra hour beyond the recommended sleep duration.
+Additionally, women who slept for more than seven to eight hours per night demonstrated an approximate 20% increase in breast cancer risk per each extra hour beyond the recommended sleep duration.

 While these findings were significant, Richmond notes that the study did not distinguish between a participants’ preferences for being a morning lark or night owl and their actual behaviors.